 U.S. average monthly temperatures reached new record highs every month for the first six months of this year, according to NASA researchers.
-Monthly averages well in excess of anything seen in previous years prompted the NASA research team to produce their first ever mid-year assessment of climate trends July 18.
+Monthly averages well in excess of anything seen in previous years prompted the NASA research team to produce its first-ever mid-year assessment of climate trends on July 18.

-The extraordinary rapid rise in temperatures coincides with rising levels of CO2 in the atmosphere and shrinking Arctic sea ice cover, NASA climate researchers highlight in their mid-year assessment.
+The extraordinary rapid rise in temperatures coincides with rising levels of atmospheric CO2 andย shrinking Arctic sea ice, NASA climate researchers highlight in their mid-year assessment.

 CO2 levels reached new highs this spring and have exceeded 400 parts per million every day this year as measured at the Mauna Loa Weather Observatory in Hawaii.
-Record low levels of Arctic sea ice were recorded in five of the first six months of 2016.
+Record-low levels of Arctic sea ice were observed in five of the first six months of 2016.

 Raising wildfire risks and costs

-Adding to this, the rate of increase is accelerating.
-“It’s exceedingly high and it’s going exceedingly fast,” said Pieter Tans, a climate scientist at the National Oceanic and Atmospheric Administration (NOAA).
-“It’s truly extraordinary.”
+Additionally, the rate of increase is accelerating.
+“Itโs exceedingly high and itโs going exceedingly fast,” said Pieter Tans, a climate scientist at the National Oceanic and Atmospheric Administration (NOAA). โItโs truly extraordinary.”

-Combined with El Niño conditions, high temperatures brought about an early start to what’s shaping up to be a more intense wildfire season in the U.S. West.
-The first wildfire in Alaska started in late February, a couple of months earlier than usual, which is April or May, the U.S. Department of the Interior highlights in a July 19 blog post.
-Authorities are expecting a busy, dangerous and more costly fire season.
+Combined with El Niรฑo conditions, high temperatures brought about an early start to what’s shaping up to be a more intense wildfire season in the U.S. West.
+The first wildfire in Alaska started in late February, a couple of months earlier than usual, which is typically in April or May, according to the U.S. Department of the Interior.
+Authorities are expecting a busy, dangerous, and more costly fire season.

 2015 was a record year for wildfires.
-Wildfires burned across more than 10 million acres in 2015 – twice the area of Massachusetts.
-A record high $2.1 billion was spent to contain and put them out.
+Wildfires burned across more than 10 million acres in 2015 โ twice the area of Massachusetts.
+A record high of $2.1 billion was spent to contain and extinguish them.

 So far this year, more than 29,000 wildfires have burned across more than 2.6 million acres.